-Get started in a career that will see you design and develop electronic products and processes that make a difference in this vocationally-oriented program.
+Get started in a career where you will design electronic products and processes that make a difference.

 You'll have access to online resources through the myRMIT student portal.